hakeemtunde/nd-sandwich-club/README.md

-# Sandwich Club Project Starter Code
+# Sandwich Club Project (Android Nano Degree)

 ## Project Overview
-In this project, you will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.
+In this project, I was able to complete the **Sandwich Club** app to show the details of each sandwich once it is selected.

 ## Why this Project

 Building a layout and populating its fields from data received as JSON is a common task for Android Developers.
-Although JSON parsing is usually done using libraries, writing the JSON parsing for  this project will help you to better understand how it is processed.
+Although JSON parsing is usually done using libraries, implementing JSON parsing for  this project help me on better understand how it is processed.

-## What Will I Learn?
+## What I Learn/Implemented
-Through this project, you will:
-- Learn how to submit projects for review
+- How to submit projects for review
 - Practice JSON parsing to a model object
 - Design an activity layout
 - Populate all fields in the layout accordingly

-## How Do I Complete this Project?
+## Initial Project link
 Download the [Sandwich Club app starter code.](https://github.com/udacity/sandwich-club-starter-code)

 Design the layout for the detail activity so the different elements